Karoline Rose Sun

-Karoline Rose Sun, also known as SUN, is a French–German singer-songwriter, guitarist, and actress, born in Karlsruhe, Germany.
-Her own distinctive style, brutal pop, combines pop songs with metal influences, which she performs under the name SUN.
-A voice and growl/scream specialist, she has performed in Death metal shows, musicals, contemporary theater, and film.
+Karoline Rose Sun, also known as SUN, is a German singer-songwriter and guitarist who was born in Karlsruhe, Germany.
+Her individual style, called "brutal pop", combines pop songs with metal influences, which she performs under the name SUN.
+She has performed in Death metal shows, musicals, contemporary theater, and film, using her voice and growl/scream technique.

-In 2021, she played the role of a blacksmith, singer, and guitarist in Tony Gatlif’s film Tom Medina, which premiered in the Official Selection at the 2021 Cannes Film Festival.
+In 2021, SUN played the role of a blacksmith, singer, and guitarist in Tony Gatlif’s film Tom Medina, which premiered in the Official Selection at the 2021 Cannes Film Festival.
 She composed five songs for the film's soundtrack.

-She has been awarded the 2021 FAIR prize, the most important prize in French modern music.
+SUN was among the 2021 session 2 selections by FAIR, a French non-profit organization in support of musical artists.

-Biography
+Early life

 Born in Karlsruhe, Germany (Baden-Württemberg), she moved to France as a teenager.
-At the age of twelve she discovered the growl/scream technique and soon started touring with local rock bands.
+At the age of twelve she discovered her growl/scream technique and soon started touring with local rock bands.

 Music

-Karoline Rose Sun began her career between Germany and France as a growler, singer, and guitarist in the Brutal Death Metal band Psychobolia.
+Sun began her career between Germany and France as a growler, singer, and guitarist in the Brutal Death Metal band Psychobolia.

 In 2010, she released her first solo EP More Immoral under the pseudonym Caroline Rose.

 In 2013, she participated in the TV show The Voice on TF1 (as part of Florent Pagny’s team), reaching the final stage.

 In 2014, she was shortlisted to represent Germany at the Eurovision Song Contest.
-At the preselection, broadcast on NDR, she sang the song Amber Sky, ultimately coming second.
+At the preselection, broadcast on NDR, she sang the song Amber Sky, ultimately coming in second.

 The same year, she collaborated with singer Babx on her EP EP#1 which she performed under the name Karoline Rose, and which was released on the label Bison Bison.
-The video clip for the single Testosteron was shot in the Black Forest, near her native village.
+The video clip for the single "Testosteron" was shot in the Black Forest, near her native village.

-In 2016 and 2017, she opened for Nina Hagen, Jeanne Added, Poni Hoax, Vick Moan.
+In 2016 and 2017, she opened for Nina Hagen, Jeanne Added, Poni Hoax, and Vick Moan.

 Brutal Pop, her first EP under her current name SUN, was produced by Dan Lévy, producer of The Dø.
 The first SUN show took place at Rock en Seine Paris festival in August 2017.

 In May 2019, SUN played at the Great Escape Festival in Brighton, and at the Trans Musicales in Rennes in December.

 She has collaborated with the contemporary orchestra Geneva Camerata for a series of Metallica covers arranged by pianist and conductor David Greilsammer.

-On May 26, 2021, SUN released the single Golden.
-The track was co-produced and mixed by three-time Grammy Award winner Andrew Scheps, known for his work with Adele, Metallica, Beyoncé, Red Hot Chili Pepper, U2.
+On May 26, 2021, SUN released the single "Golden".
+The track was co-produced and mixed by three-time Grammy Award winner Andrew Scheps, known for his work with Adele, Metallica, Beyoncé, Red Hot Chili Pepper, and U2.